nitin01010/creatorslens/README.md

-# CreatorsLens.com
+# CreatorsLens.in

-CreatorsLens.com is a web platform designed to help content creators grow their social media presence by providing analytics, data insights, and AI-driven suggestions for improving their content.
+CreatorsLens.in is a web platform designed to help content creators grow their social media presence by providing analytics, data insights, and AI-driven suggestions for improving their content.
 This site focuses on enabling creators to understand their audience better and optimize their content strategies across various platforms.

 ## Features